jcs-legacy/blog/content/posts/Editor/Build ELPA/index.en.md

 $ eask create elpa my-elpa
 ```

-Then you will be prompt to create the Eask file; enter required
+Then you will be prompted to create the Eask file; enter the required
 information like this:

 ```sh